-Energy companies are currently planning to build up to 16GW of new nuclear power capacity in the UK, with the first new reactors expected to be operational in the early 2020s.
+Energy companies are currently planning to build up to 16GW of new nuclear power capacity in the UK, with the first new reactors expected to be operational in the mid-2020s.
 This new generation of nuclear power stations will require a total investment of at least £60 billion.

 The UK currently has 16 reactors with a total generating capacity of 10 gigawatts of electricity (GWe).
-These stations generate around a sixth of the UK’s electricity – yet all but one will be retired by 2023.
+These stations generate around a sixth of the UK’s electricity – yet all but one is scheduled to be retired by 2030.
 The exception is Sizewell B, the UK’s only pressurised water reactor (PWR), which began operations in 1995.

 A government review of energy policy in 2006 gave the green light to a new generation of nuclear power.
 Planning and design certification laws were streamlined to support new build, but any new reactors will be wholly financed and built by the private sector with no direct subsidy.